Anthony Ogogo: 2012 Olympic Games

 Ogogo secured his place on the GB Boxing team for the 2012 London Olympics in Trabzon, Turkey in April 2012.
 Ogogo was the first of the British boxers to make their Olympic debut, on 28 July, opening with a round of 32 bout against Junior Castillo of Dominican Republic, who he beat by a score of 13–6.
-In his round of 16 bout, Ogogo entered the biggest fight, against world champion and world number one, Ukrainian, Evhen Khytrov.
-With the judges score drawn, and the 52–52 count-back score not separating the fighters, the decision went down to the judges to press either the blue or red pad based on their opinion as to who deserved the decision.
+In his round of 16 bout, Ogogo entered the biggest fight, against world champion and world number one Ukrainian's Evhen Khytrov.
+With the judges' score drawn, and the 52–52 count-back score not separating the fighters, the decision went down to the judges to press either the blue or red pad based on their opinion as to who deserved the decision.
 The majority of the five officials chose Ogogo.
 One fight from a bronze medal, Ogogo fought Germany's Stefan Härtel in the quarter-finals.
 Ogogo continued his successful form with a 15–10 victory.
 He went on to box Brazilian Esquiva Falcão Florentino in the semi-final but his opponent proved to be too strong for him.
 Ogogo lost the bout 16:9, claiming a bronze medal.
 A post box in his home town of Lowestoft (on Rectory Road) was painted bronze in honour of this result, but has since been re-painted red.